 You are here

-About the new Medicare Quality Payment Program
+MACRA and the New Quality Payment Program

-CMS released the final rule on Oct.
+Featured CMS released the final rule on Oct.
 14, 2016.
 Read ACP's statement on the final rule.
 Additionally, you can read ACP's detailed analysis and comments on the final rule.

 Questions and Answers

 Q: What is MACRA?

 A: The Medicare Access and CHIP Reauthorization Act of 2015 was signed into law on April 16, 2015.
 The law eliminated the... more

 Q: What is the Quality Payment Program?

 A: The April 27, 2016, Notice of Proposed Rule Making (NPRM) establishes the framework of the new Quality Payment Program... more